rackerlabs/docs-developer-blog/_posts/2018-04-01-Code-Dive-Openstack-Live-Migrations.md

 {% endhighlight %}

 ### Chapter 4: Compute and Hypervisor controls

+#### Exploration 30

-Like always with these RPC calls, we move into a private method.
-There is some complexity here in that this sets up an eventlet thread to run in the background, since this process can take a long period of time, we do not want the RPC worker to be locked to this method while the private runs.
+Like always with these RPC calls, the action moves into a private method.
+Some complex code here sets up an eventlet thread to run in the background.
+Because this process can take a long time, the background processing means that the RPC worker is not locked to this method while the private method runs.

 *nova.compute.manager.live\_migration* ->
 {% highlight python %}